realjay007/paystack-card-library/README.md

-# Paystack Cards PHP library
+# Paystack PHP Card library

 PHP Composer library for managing payment cards using paystack as payment processor.
 Uses mongoDB for storage.